This is Part 2 of our look at VeraCrypt

 Protect the data on your hidden volume

-When you mount the outer volume (using the outer volume password - see VeraCrypt & how-to basics) you can read data stored on it as per normal, and without risk.
+When you mount the outer volume (using the outer volume password - see VeraCrypt & how-to basics) you can read data stored on it as per normal and without risk.
 However, if you write (i.e. save) data onto this outer volume then you may damage data stored on the hidden volume.
-This can be prevented by taking following steps.
+This can be prevented by taking the following steps.

 - Mount the outer volume by entering its password, then click ‘Mount Options’.

 - Check ‘Protect hidden volume against damage caused by writing to outer volume’, enter your password for the hidden volume and click ‘OK’.Both passwords must be correct for this setting to work.

 Note that this procedure does not mean the hidden volume is mounted, only that its header, containing the size of the hidden volume, is decrypted.
 Any attempt to save data to the hidden volume is then rejected, and the entire volume (both outer volume and hidden volume) becomes write-protected until remounted.
 In order to maintain ‘plausible deniability’, VeraCrypt will return an ‘invalid parameter’ system error if this happens.

 - Back at the password screen (see step 1 above) hit ‘OK’.
 If VeraCrypt is still running and passwords for both volumes are stored in RAM, then you will receive a warning…